bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

-X position of the third rangefinder in body frame.
+X position of the first rangefinder in body frame.
 Positive X is forward of the origin.
 Use the zero range datum point if supplied.

 - Units: m